-A timer/event counter (TMR) is implemented in the microcontroller.
-The timer/event counter contains an 8-bit programmable count-up counter and the clock may come from an external source or the system clock.
+One or two timer/event counters are implemented in the microcontroller.
+The timer/event counter contains an 8-bit programmable count-up counter and the clock may come from an external source, the system clock or RTC clock.

-Using external clock input allows the user to count external events, measure time internals or pulse widths, or generate an accurate time base.
-While using the internal clock allows the user to generate an accurate time base.
+Using an external clock input allows the user to count external events, measure time internals or pulse widths, or generate an accurate time base, while using the internal clock allows the user to generate an accurate time base.